bbe2/portfolio/README.md

 > Thank you for your time learning about my substance! ~brianh
 >> this page => NEW! multimedia asset descriptions and styleguides

 ----------
+>> side project
->> a side project, I am building out my baseline templates for curricula, multi-media assets, and style guides.
+>> buidling out my templates for multi-media assets and style guides.
 >> Carefully curated and consolidated style guides to help those I tutor
 >> and other seeking to build scientific literature writing cadence.

 ---------